 The Malagash Peninsula, which juts out into protected Tatamagouche Bay, is a low-key, bucolic loop for a drive or bike ride.
-Stop at the local winery for tastings, explore beaches galore or take a peek in some interesting museums found just inland.
-Tatamagouche is the largest town on the Northumberland Shore coast west of Pictou and makes a great base for exploring.
+Taste local wines, go beachcombing or take a peek in some interesting museums found just inland.
+Tatamagouche is the largest town on the Northumberland Shore coast west of Pictou and makes a great base for exploring the region.

-This country haven for offbeat artists is only minutes from the coast but enjoys inland, fogless temperatures.
+Bear River is a delightful riverside enclave popular with artists and those who moved here from larger centers for a 'tree change'.
 There's a strong Mi'kmaq presence mixed in with Scottish roots, giving Bear River a unique vibe.
 Some buildings near the river are on stilts, while other historic homes nestle on the steep hills of the valley.
-A few wineries are starting to pop up just out of town.